 After taking the Primary Stage course from the school (highly recommended) I have added in my personal understanding of the “goals” for each subject in italics and parentheses.
-Laura is best at the methodology explanations, found in the afore mentioned course and what I tripped over in the early years is CONTENT.
-So, I will talk about that mostly.
+For actionable Do-Aheads for KGRD, CLICK HERE.

-ART: There is a LOT of drawing.
-42 illustrations!
-(Helps the child with pencil skills but is primarily a beginning form of retelling.)
-Also, the list of crafts are super cute this year.
-(Doing something with ordered instructions is the goal.
-Replace crafts at will, as long as there are ordered instructions.)
-We begin using “Child Sized Masterpieces.”
-We use this series K-7.
-We might use it farther.
-I haven’t taught beyond 8GRD yet.
+- You may use Kindergarten Art or “Child-Sized Masterpieces.”
+I prefer the new book to the old cumbersome cards.
+It’s so convenient.
 The point is for the child to really concentrate on the pictures and examine them at length.
 Our curriculum calls it “close observation.”
 Charlotte Mason calls it “really looking.”
 Whatever you call it, the names of the artists are much less important than the ability and facility with close observation.
 That, and we want beauty to “do its work” on the child’s heart.

 “We cannot measure the influence that one or another artist has upon the child’s sense of beauty, upon his power of seeing, as in a picture, the common sights of life; he is enriched more than we know in having really looked at even a single picture” (Mason, Vol. 1, p.
 309).

-READING: Read Aloud has it’s own lists in the syllabus.
-If you have more than one child going, again let me recommend either Teaching Tips or the Writing Manual.
-They have identical long 0articles about Language Arts, read aloud, and how to slowly build Read Alone stamina.
-There are unique grade level reading lists provided for fiction K-3GRD and religion K-2GRD, but it is clear from the resources mentioned that the Berquist parents just divided the kids into “bigs and littles” for bedtime reading, and didn’t rigidly stratify by year.
+Read Aloud has it’s own lists in the syllabus.
+There is no specific ORDER (except liturgical) to the selections or requirement to complete the list.
+This will save you money.
+You don’t have to own hardly any of it.
+As long as a friend or library has it, it doesn’t matter when you read it.
+And it’s clear from school resources that the Berquist parents just divided the kids into “bigs and littles” for bedtime reading, and didn’t rigidly stratify by year, like EVER.
 (Filling the child’s mind with stories of heroic virtue.
-If you want a really good quick and dirty explanation of the how and why of virtue literacy, read the intro to Book of Virtues, and read the intro to each section in the Book of Virtues, and the paragraphs just preceding each selection.
+If you want a really good quick and dirty explanation of the how and why of virtue literacy, read the intro to Book of Virtues, and the section or selection intros.
 It’s a QUICK classical worldview orientation.
 Plenty of Aristotle.)